 poker rules: Learning How to Draw

 Once all players finished their turns (including those who checked), take out three cards you do not want.
 Replace them with new ones.
 This happens in turns as well.
 The player on the left of the dealer starts the exchange with everyone taking turns in clockwise.

 Remove the cards you think will not help in getting a winning hand.
 You can keep all three or replace all.
 If you want to replace the cards, put them face down on the table.
 Make sure no one sees what they are.

 You will go through another set of betting.
 Like before, the player on the dealer’s left will open or check.
 The check may continue until another player opens.

 Once a player opens, other players can raise, see or fold.
 You will notice more people will choose to fold if they think their weak hand is not up to the bet.

 poker rules: Exposing Your cards

 Everyone show their hand by turning the cards over.

-The player with the highest value will take pot.
+The player with the highest value will take the pot.

 Playing poker is not as hard as it sounds.

-It may sound confusing at first but playing it a number of times will help you familiarize the rules.
+It may sound confusing at first but play it a number of times will help you familiarize the rules.
 Try to observe how other seasoned players do it.

 Taking cues from those learning for a very long time can be a good experience.

 You should also learn the art of bluffing.
-It is one of the most essential skills in poker.
+It is one of the essential skills in poker.

 Knowing how not give away your hand can give you winnings.